wenkokke/talk-a-tale-of-three-constructed-languages/presentation.md

 - *Glossary of* 1011 nouns *and adjectives*
 - *Substitute words into* Latin phrases
 - *Meant as a* secret language *(citation needed)*
-- *Meant to* clearly and unambiguously express herself
+- *Meant to* clearly and unambiguously express oneself

 ^
 Hildegaard was a German abbess in Rupertsberg ca. 1200.